jj-for-everyone/jj-for-everyone.github.io/src/rebase.md

 cd ~/jj-tutorial/repo-bob
 ```

-Now that Bob is happy with his second commit, he tries to push it to the remote.
+Now that Bob is happy with his second revision, he tries to push it to the remote.
 It will fail just like it did for Alice earlier:

 ```sh